edmondawad/CarND_P2/writeup_template.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

+The code is in function `undistort()`.
+This function takes an image, `objpoints`, and `imgpoints` and returns an undistorted version of it.
+I used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

+![alt text][image2_1]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.